jonifen/jonifen-web/content/blog/post/2015/no-dial-tone-but-broadband-works.md

-+++
+---
-author = "Jon"
+author: "Jon"
-date = "2015-12-03T20:58:18Z"
+date: "2015-12-03T20:58:18Z"
-description = "It seems whenever I need to make a phone call on the landline, it's broken..." tags = ["techsupport", "connectivity", "broadband", "adsl"] title = "No dial tone, but broadband still works?" type = "post"
+description: "It seems whenever I need to make a phone call on the landline, it's broken..."

-+++
+tags: ["techsupport", "connectivity", "broadband", "adsl"]
+title: "No dial tone, but broadband still works?"
+type: "post"

+---

 It seems whenever I need to make a phone call on the landline, it's broken.
 Yesterday I picked up the landline handset and it was dead.
 No dial tone.
 Nothing.
 Nada.
 Zip.